Morris worm

 The Morris worm or Internet worm of November 2, 1988, is one of the oldest computer worms distributed via the Internet, and the first to gain significant mainstream media attention.
 It resulted in the first felony conviction in the US under the 1986 Computer Fraud and Abuse Act.
-It was written by a graduate student at Cornell University, Robert Tappan Morris, and launched on 8:30 pm November 2, 1988, from the Massachusetts Institute of Technology network.
+It was written by Robert Tappan Morris, a graduate student at Cornell University, and launched on 8:30 p.m.
+November 2, 1988, from the Massachusetts Institute of Technology network.

 Architecture

-The worm was created by Morris simply to see if it could be done, and was released from the Massachusetts Institute of Technology (MIT) in the hope of suggesting that its creator studied there, instead of Cornell.
-Morris later became a tenured professor at MIT in 2006.
-The worm's creator Robert Tappan Morris is the son of cryptographer Robert Morris, who worked at the NSA at the time.
+The worm's creator, Robert Tappan Morris, is the son of cryptographer Robert Morris, who worked at the NSA.
+A friend of Morris said that he created the worm simply to see if it could be done, and released it from the Massachusetts Institute of Technology (MIT) to avoid the worm being traced directly back to Cornell, where he was a Ph.D. student at the time.

+Clifford Stoll, author of The Cuckoo's Egg, wrote that "Rumors have it that [Morris] worked with a friend or two at Harvard's computing department (Harvard student Paul Graham sent him mail asking for 'Any news on the brilliant project')".

 The worm exploited several vulnerabilities of targeted systems, including: